davidmarkclements/websocket-pull-stream/README.md

 Multiplexing (channel embedding) should also open up useful ways to stream to multiple UI sinks with one transport.

-It's also possible to shave further weight from the browser implementation by only using the parts of pull-stream we need, and stripping out the rest (or making the rest optionally inclusive).
-Introducing a code analysis tool that creates a production build of pull-stream that contains only what's used would be useful.

 ## In Depth Explanation
 When we attempt to combine WebSockets with a